klust/LUMI-BE-training-materials/docs/intro-evolving/07_Binding.md

     Memory locality at the process level is easy as usually processes share little or no memory.
 So if you would have an MPI application where each rank needs 14 GB of memory and so only 16 ranks can run on a regular node, then it is essential to ensure that these ranks are spread out nicely over the whole node, with one rank per CCD.
-The default of Slurm when allocating 8 single-thread tasks on a node would be to put them all on the first CCD, which would give very poor performance as a lot of memory accesses would have to go across sockets.
+The default of Slurm when allocating 16 single-thread tasks on a node would be to put them all on the first two CCDs, so the first NUMA-domain, which would give very poor performance as a lot of memory accesses would have to go across sockets.

 -   If threads in a process don't have sufficient memory locality it may be very important to run all threads